jalapic/SNA_workshop/README.md

 This module will provide a quick overview of the major packages used for social network analysis in R including ‘igraph’, ‘sna’, ‘network’.
 We shall learn how to convert raw data formats to network objects in R; how to interface with R network objects and how to create simple network visualizations.

 *- Intro to Visualizing Networks.*
 We shall cover how to generate and beautify networks using the ‘igraph’ R package covering issues such as layout decisions, coloring and sizing of nodes and edges by network attributes, metrics or community.
-We shall extend this to cover how to create dynamic three-dimentional network plots using the R package ‘threejs’.
-We shall also discuss how to use the ‘ggplot’ based ‘ggraph’ R package which has many customizable features for plotting networks.

 *- Network Graph Characteristics.*
 We shall cover concepts such as dyad and triad censuses, transitivity, reciprocity, clustering and density.
 We shall discuss their significance and importance for answering relevant questions to the patterns of social associations and behavior in networks.
 We will introduce the method of correspondence analysis for comparing structural features across networks.
 We will also introduce the jackknifing and bootstrapping of data/graphs to generate confidence intervals and certainty around observed metrics.